 Detected impedance changes greater than the Fault Threshold are displayed as anomalies (Anom1 and Anom2).
-Fault Threshold is pre-set at the factory, but can be modified in the SETUP menu.
+Fault Threshold is factory pre-set, but can be modified in the SETUP menu.
 See Chapter 9, Setup, for Fault Threshold changes.

 When the cable length is less than 20 feet, anomalies might not be detected.